What's the use of a logo - to stand out or to get lost in the crowd?

 You can always customize your font by tweaking existing font or creating custom letterforms to give your logo a touch of uniqueness.
 Just be sure to stay consistent with your overall brand identity.

-Don't miss singning up for our webinar "Stand out or step aside: The power of branding in a saturated market" which will be held on September 24th
+Don't miss downloading our webinar "Stand out or step aside: The power of branding in a saturated market" (which is held in Croatian).

 Yacht charter logos and symbolism